Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 - Stage & focus: Young, very technical founders; lots of CS / AI / infrastructure people.

-- Why it matters: Cash + network + a serious bet on you as a person.
-Great if you’re early but clearly high potential.
+- Why it matters: One of the lowest-dilution deals in the accelerator market.
+Cash + network + a serious bet on you as a person.
+Great if you're early but clearly high potential.

 7. PearX (Pear VC)